One-Way Trailer Rental

 If you thought “whoa, that’s too big,” don’t panic.
 Let me explain a little more about how U-Pack one-way trailer rental works.

 We drop off an empty trailer for loading, and you use the space you need.
 We divide the trailer into linear feet, which are one-foot long “slices” of the trailer.
 There’s a 5 linear foot minimum, which equates to about one room of furnishings.
 Use as little as 5 linear feet, or up to the whole 28-foot trailer.
 Your rate is based on the space you use.
-Use our space estimators to see how much space your items will need, then take a look inside a U-Pack trailer with this 360-degree video:
+Use our space estimators to see how much space your items will need.

 We provide a ramp to make loading easy, and you’ll have up to three business days to load.